KenKundert/nestedtext/doc/minimal-nestedtext.rst

     description:
         > Chili with meat and beans.
         >
         > Takes a little over an hour from start to finish while starting with
         > dried beans that have not be pre-soaked.

-    comments:
-        > This instant pot chili assumes dried beans.
-        >
-        > It takes TWO 30 minute cycles.
-        > One with just the beans and one with all the ingredients together.
-        >
-        > If you are not using dried beans, you can skip the first cycle and simply
-        > add all of the ingredients to the pot and cook for 30 minutes at high
-        > pressure.

     source: https://thefreerangelife.com/instant-pot-chili